Leave encashment in India - Meaning, calculation & tax rules

 • Cash equivalent of unused earned leave

-• Maximum limit fixed by the government, which is Rs.
-25 Lakhs
+• Maximum limit set by the government, which is Rs.
+25 lakhs, as announced in the latest Union Budget in April 2023.

 The cash equivalent of unused leaves is calculated by multiplying salary per day with the unutilised leave for every year of service.
 The maximum cap of leave is set as 30 days per year.
 In Praveen's case, the cash equivalent of unused leave will be: